 The Pomeranian is the 23rd most popular (out of 195 American Kennel Club registered dog breeds) purebred dog breed in America today.

 These dogs might look like they are built for laps and little else, but they are descended from ancient spitz-type dogs bred to pull sleds in the coldest regions on Earth!

 Pomeranians first became wildly popular when Queen Victoria fell in love with the breed and decided to breed her own Pom’s bad home in England.

 The rest, as they say, is canine history.

 The Labrador Retriever is the most popular (out of 195 American Kennel Club registered dog breeds) purebred dog in America today.

 The Labrador Retriever is just one of a handful of dog breeds on Earth that rarely needs any introduction.
-These dogs simply have never met a stranger.
-They are lovable and easygoing and get along well with just about everyone (regardless of species).
+These dogs have never met a stranger.
+They are lovable, easygoing, and get along well with everyone (regardless of species).